microsoft/vcpkg-docs/vcpkg/consume/binary-caching-overview.md

 ## Why use binary caching?

 Most ports in the [vcpkg public registry](<https://github.com/Microsoft/vcpkg>) are built from source.
 Building from source ensures maximum compatibility by using the same environment, build-tools, and configurations you use for your project in your dependencies.
 However, this  can also result in duplicated builds when multiple projects, developers, or machines require the same dependencies.

-Binary caches can be hosted in a variety of environments, the most basic form of binary caching is a directory thath holds zipped archives of a package's build output.
+Binary caches can be hosted in a variety of environments.
+The most basic form of binary caching is a directory thath holds zipped archives of a package's build output.
 More advanced scenarios include NuGet package feeds hosted in [GitHub Packages](<https://docs.github.com/en/packages>), [Azure DevOps